Life at Best

 Life at Best is the third studio album by American country music group Eli Young Band.
 It was released on August 16, 2011 via Republic Nashville.
 The album includes the number one singles "Crazy Girl" and "Even If It Breaks Your Heart" as well as "Say Goodnight", which peaked at number 22 on the Country Airplay Chart.
 According to HITS Daily Double, the album sold 348,000 copies as of February 2014.
+A "15 Years Deluxe" reissue was released on May 15, 2026.